Technology

 Wooden kitchens

-There are two styles of wooden kitchen that are popular for a modern look: dark wood (usually walnut) that shows the grain, and light wood for a fresh feel.
-Wood veneer kitchens are a popular choice with both types and cost less than solid wood.
+There are two styles of wooden kitchen that are popular for a modern look: dark wood (usually walnut) that shows the grain, and light wood for a fresh, Scandinavian feel.
+Wood veneer kitchens are a popular choice for either and cost less than solid wood.

-Our page on kitchen units, doors and worktops has more advice on the different materials available, and what kitchen owners have rated better for standing the test of time.
+Our page on kitchen units, doors and worktops has more advice on the different materials available, and reveals which surface kitchen owners have rated better for standing the test of time.

 Kitchen flooring

-There are a number of flooring looks available, from the expensive real wood to the cheaper vinyl, which offers a huge range of style options such as concrete or stone effect.
+There are a number of flooring looks available, from expensive real wood to cheaper vinyl, which offers a huge range of style options such as concrete or stone effect.

 If you're interested in a wooden floor, take a look at our guide to buying wood flooring.